cozygene/refactor/README.md

 ### Data preparation

 ##### Preprocessing raw data
 ReFACTor is designed to handle Beta normalized methylation levels (although it may perform well on M-value normalized data as well).
 Prior to running ReFACTor, the data should be adjusted for known technical atrifacts of the technology used for probing the methylation levels as well as adjusted for known technical covariates (such as batches).
-For a comprehensive comparison between methods for preprocessing raw data collected by the Illumina 27K/450K platforms see [Lenhe et al. 2015](http://www.genomebiology.com/2015/16/1/37).
+For a comprehensive comparison between methods for preprocessing raw data collected by the Illumina 27K/450K platforms see <a href="http://www.genomebiology.com/2015/16/1/37" target="_blank">Lenhe et al. (2015)</a>.
 In order to best fit to the assumptions of ReFACTor, any normalization applied should keep the data approximately normal.

 ##### Preparing data for ReFACTor